duncanconduit/WAD7BProject/README.md

 Tailwind CSS used for better styling of the site.
 Zoom API used for users to join virtual meetings.
-Google Maps API used to show users where meetings are.
 FullCalendar API used to display users upcoming or past meetings.